List of Fast & Furious characters: Sergeant Tanner

-2 Fast 2 Furious
+Government agents introduced in 2 Fast 2 Furious

 Agent Markham

 Markham is a U.S. Customs agent responsible for taking down drug kingpin Carter Verone in 2 Fast 2 Furious.
 Markham initially opposes the inclusion of Brian and his partner Roman Pearce in the undercover sting operation.
 During the film, Markham shows no trust in Brian and Roman to the point of nearly blowing their cover during the first part of their mission.
 However, the duo gain his trust after stopping Verone from fleeing the country.
 Markham is portrayed by James Remar.